neume-network/schema/readme.md

-# music-os-schema
+# neume-network-schema

-The normalized schema for metadata of music-os defined as JSON schema.
+The normalized schema for metadata of neume-network defined as JSON schema.

 ## Usage

 **via npm:**

 ```
-npm i @music-os/schema
+npm i @neume-network/schema
 ```

 **or if you're using other languages, integrate the Git repository and use `./schema.json`.**